softcreations01/Open-source-Hacktoberfest/README.md

 * Create a new branch for your modifications/issues (ie. `git branch new-issue` and check it out `git checkout new-issue` or simply do `git checkout -b new-issue`)

-* Create a pull request and contribute
+* Make your contribution in Web Development Domain / AI/ML / Android Development and many more visit the Coders Folder, while if you are a non-coder then do not worry as you can still contribute by making your contribution in Technical Writing / Content Writing / Interview Experience in the non-coder folder.

-* To make your contribution in Web Development Domain / AI/ML / Competitive Programming / DSA Concepts / Android Development visit the Coders Folder, while if you are a non-coder then need not to worry as you can still contribute by making your contribution in Technical Writing / Content Writing / Interview Experience in the non-coder folder.
+* Create a pull request

 * Star this repository